Ansheel9/Finding-Lane-Lines-on-the-Road/README.md

 ## Instruction

-To train the agent, start jupyter notebook, open <code> Finding_lane.ipynb </code> and execute!
+To train the agent, start jupyter notebook, open <code> P1.ipynb </code> and execute!
 For more information, please check instructions inside the notebook.